aloklearning/py-categorizer/README.md

 ```

 ### Running Executable File
-This file will take few seconds to run, as it installs everything at your disposal, and help you get the results
+- This file will take few seconds to run, as it installs everything at your disposal, and help you get the results

-- This output will come in your terminal/console, when the machine was not able to find any words which was matching a category, hence, the category was not added.
+> This output will come in your terminal/console, when the machine was not able to find any words which was matching a category, hence, the category was not added.
+This is irrespetive of which path you choose to run the project

 ```
 We were unable to add these categories due to other categories priority precedence: